outrunnl/dbcollect/README.md

 ### Non-Linux (UNIX) systems

 DBCollect now supports AIX and Solaris systems.
-You need to have Python installed.
+You need to have Python installed (at least version 2.6).

 Windows and HP-UX are not (yet) supported although on HP-UX, it may work fine to collect Oracle information (not SAR and system info).
 Let me know if you want to help with testing.